-At Wesleyan College, one way we strive to meet the needs of our students is by continuing to expand our program offerings.
-With approval from faculty, administration, and the board of trustees, the College will offer several new and redesigned majors and minors, and add several new programs beginning August 2020 and January 2021.
-All classes at Wesleyan continue the tradition of providing a relevant liberal arts education that prepares students to thrive in today’s complex world.
+At Wesleyan, one way we strive to meet the needs of our students is by continuing to expand our program offerings.
+With approval from faculty, administration and the board of

 Public health is a new major at Wesleyan this fall.
 The interdisciplinary major is predicated on problem solving using theories, tools, and knowledge from multiple disciplines, specifically mathematics, economics, psychology, political science, chemistry, biology, and public health.
 Students will develop analytical and communication skills while addressing a public need for increasing numbers of health care workers.

 Visual studies - an interdisciplinary approach to art history incorporates philosophy, psychology, literary studies, communication, and art and design to gain a deeper understanding of our histories and cultures of seeing and how the visual experience constructs power, cultural beliefs, and values.

 Digital marketing – this concentration will provide the student with baseline marketing skills so they understand the language of business, and are better equipped to land internships and jobs.